 At Himalayan Recreation we travel because we think this world is a pretty special place, so ensuring we protect and preserve the places we love is deeply ingrained in how we operate.

 Since the very beginning, we’ve focused on creating small group adventures which only have a positive effect on the world around them.
 We’re firm in the belief that adventure travel can be a force for doing good, whilst being fully aware of the economic, environmental and ethical implications if not done properly.
-It is a privilege to take people on the journeys we do, and we believe we have a responsibility to our travellers, the people we encounter and the planet to deliver adventures designed with this in mind.
+It is a privilege to take people on the journeys we do, and we believe we have a responsibility to our travelers, the people we encounter and the planet to deliver adventures designed with this in mind.

 From how we design our journeys to our long-standing work with the Juniper Trust, these are our key policies:

-We specialise in small group travel.
+We specialize in small group travel.
 Our groups will typically consist of a maximum of 1-10 people, where we can ensure we pass through communities and environments with as small an impact as possible.

 We employ local leaders in every single destination we go to.
 We benefit local economies by employing local people and using small or family-owned restaurants and hotels, and we make sure staff and companies are paid fairly for the incredible work they do.